Dixin/Blog/Documents/Understanding (all) JavaScript module formats and tools.md

 ]);
 ```

 Again, it is just an IIFE.
-The code of all 4 files are transpiled to the code in 4 functions.
-And these 4 functions are passed to anonymous function as arguments.
+The code of all 4 files is transpiled to the code in 4 functions.
+And these 4 functions are passed to the anonymous function as arguments.

 ## Babel module: transpile ES module

-Babel is another transpiler to convert ES6+ JavaScript code to older syntax for older environment like older browsers.
+Babel is another transpiler to convert ES6+ JavaScript code to the older syntax for the older environment like older browsers.
 The above counter module in ES6 import/export syntax can be converted to the following babel module with new syntax replaced:

 ```js
 // Babel.